HORSES AND NUTRITIONAL BALANCING

 At times, alfalfa is good for horses, but only in very small amounts.
-Do not give horses animal products or fruit or sweets, in general.
+Do not give horses animal products, fruit or sweets of any kind.

 Treats and snacks.
 Be careful with treats and snacks.
 Most are harmful and junky.
 For a snack or treat, give your horse a nice organically grown carrot.

 Water.
 The type of drinking water is quite important for horses.
 If you have access to different types of water, give your horse(s) a choice of water supplies as well.
 Many horses are ill from their water supply!

 If you are suspicious of your horse’s water, look for a local spring to obtain better water.
 Another, more expensive alternative is to truck in water for your horse.
 But pay the extra money only if it is good water.

 A properly designed nutritional balancing program administered by one of our Approved Practitioners is a wonderful gift for your horse.
 Any of these can help you with it, but be careful of imitators who say they do nutritional balancing when they do not!

 On a nutritional balancing program, horses need just a few very targeted nutritional supplements.
 Giving more supplements to a horse is almost always a bad mistake, and can kill a horse.
 Never just load a horse up with supplements.
 It is never necessary, and almost always quite harmful.